spolia/lemon-wallet/README.md

 ## Overview

 This project provides functionalities to manage _users_ and _movements_ in a wallet.
-It is entirely written in the Go language, with a package-oriented design and a mysql database.
+It is entirely written in Go language, with a package-oriented design and a mysql database.

 ## Endpoints